 Matulwicz had figured out how to create a false positive for the Weil-Felix reaction, the universal test for typhus, by using a bacteria strain that clouded in the same way that typhus did when tested from his own backyard.
 When he realized he had found a way to trick the Germans into believing in a fake typhus epidemic, he recruited his friend Eugene Lazowski, already a part of the Polish resistance, to join him in his scientific revolt.

 Before He Was Injecting People With 'Typhus,' Lazowski Was Breaking The Law And Saving Them Any Way He Could

 Eugene Lazowski joined the Polish resistance in 1941, and he began secretly treating Jews through a hole in a fence in his backyard that connected his village to the separate Jewish ghetto.
 Doctors were prohibited from treating Jews, but Lazowski was determined to fight any way he could.
 He was personally captured by them but managed to escape after only two brief hours by scaling a 10-foot wall.
 Lazowski continued to defy the Germans despite the impending threat of torment – he carried a cyanide pill with him the entire duration of WWII, so he could take his own life before the Germans could get him.

 The Nazis Were Terrified Of Typhus, And These Doctors Played That Fear Against Them

-Matulewicz and Lazowski were able to brilliantly save Jews by only infecting non-Jewish Poles, knowing that any Jew found testing positive for typhus would be killed immediately.
+Matulewicz and Lazowski were able to brilliantly save Jews by only infecting non-Jewish Poles, knowing that any Jew found testing positive for typhus would be offed immediately.
 The doctors faked an epidemic in various villages, and the Germans were so paranoid they refused to go near the Jewish ghettos in those villages.
-The doctors faked epidemics in nearly a dozen villages, saving not only Jews but also other innocent Polish people from Nazi brutality.
+The doctors faked epidemics in nearly a dozen villages, saving not only Jews but also other innocent Polish people from the brutality.